CodeWithJV/holochain-challenge-2/README.md

     )?;
 ```

-The addition of these lines of code will create a link from an arbitrary 'point' on the DHT to the post.
-This point is called a collection and will help us retrieve all of the posts in the app from a single location.
+The addition of these lines of code will create a link from an arbitrary address on the DHT to the post.
+The address is  derived from the string "all posts" and is a functional way to implement a collection so agents can retrieve all of the posts in the app from a single location.

-Restart the Holochain app, and open the playground
+Restart the Holochain app, open the playground, and create a few posts.

-You should see a couple of things when you create a new post

 - As usual, the action and entry will appear in the agent's source chain, but there will also be a new **createLink** action
 - Inside the dht-entries panel you will also see a link has been created that points from the new anchor (labled as **Unknown**) to the create action.
+- If you click on the links in the source chain you will see the base_address is the same (derived from "all posts") and the target address is differnt (the address of the post)

 #### 4. Get all posts